Mahmadabid/ImageEnhancer/Readme.md

 By default, it uses `img.jpg` as input and outputs the pixel RGB values to `imgPixel.txt`.

+4. **Generating Unique Filenames with uniquePath.py**

+   The `uniquePath.py` script contains a utility function to ensure generated filenames are unique.
+While it's primarily integrated into the other scripts to avoid filename conflicts, advanced users can leverage this function in custom scripts or integrations.

+To utilize the unique filename generation in custom scripts:

 Note: The default inputs and outputs can be changed within each script or modified to accept command line arguments based on user preference.

 ## Files Description